guanhuaw/MIRTorch/paper/paper.md

 2. Optimization of the imaging system.
 Since the toolbox is fully differentiable, it enables gradient methods for tuning imaging system parameters.
 For example, [@sampling] uses MIRTorch to optimize MRI sampling trajectories via stochastic gradient descent.

 3. User-friendly fast reconstruction.
-Many applications, such as functional MRI (fMRI), are vectorized and large-dimensional.
+Many applications, such as functional MRI (fMRI) and multimodal imaging, are vectorized and large-dimensional.
 CPU-based computation can be very time-consuming for iterative algorithms.
-Benefitting from PyTorch's intrinsic multi-GPU support, user-friendly installation, and cross-platform capability, MIRTorch provides researchers with fast reconstruction at a minimal switching cost.
+Benefitting from PyTorch's intrinsic GPU support, user-friendly installation, and cross-platform capability, MIRTorch provides researchers with fast prototyping tools at a minimal switching cost.

 # Acknowledgements